-Our strong tradition of service and the strength of our LEAPS public interest offerings ensures that BC Law students are prepared and intelligent advocates, well equipped to make an immediate impact on the communities and clients they will serve.
-That is why we have been ranked one of the best schools for public interest and government in the National Jurist and PreLaw Magazine.
+Our strong tradition of service and the strength of our public interest offerings ensures that BC Law students are prepared and intelligent advocates, well equipped to make an immediate impact on the communities and clients they will serve.
+That is why we consistently rank as one of the best schools for public interest and government in the National Jurist and PreLaw Magazine.

-Leaders in Public Service
+Public Service Leaders

 Our alumni enjoy careers across the public sector.
 A few highlights include:

-The Class of 2017 completed over 20,000 pro bono hours.
+The Class of 2022 completed over 12,700 pro bono hours.

-Over 20% of the Class of 2017 participated in the Public Interest Designation Program.
+Over 20% of the Class of 2022 participated in the Public Interest Designation Program.